khgwak/khgwak/README.md

 - 👋 Hi, I'm Kyeonghwan Gwak(곽경환) 🤗
-> I am an undergraduate student at the Ulsan National Institute of Science and Technology (UNIST), where I am double majoring in Computer Science and Engineering (CSE) and Mathematical Sciences.
+&emsp;I am an undergraduate student at the Ulsan National Institute of Science and Technology (UNIST), where I am double majoring in Computer Science and Engineering (CSE) and Mathematical Sciences.
 I'm also an undergraduate intern in the UNIST Vision & Learning LAB (UVLL), led by Prof. Seungryul Baek.
 In addition, I've been selected as the candidate for Research Officers for National Defense (ROND) in the field of EECS.
 I have a keen interest in philosophy, particularly metaphysics and the philosophy of science.

 - 👀 My main research interest lies in computer vision, especially the 3D human pose estimation.